Harley Quinn (DC Extended Universe): Origins, casting and execution

 Harley Quinn was a late addition to the lineup of DC Entertainment supervillains, making her debut in the 1990s as a love interest to the Joker in Batman: The Animated Series.
 Nonetheless, she has become one of DC's most popular characters, especially as she has become an additional foil to Joker's character aside from Batman, and she later became a full-fledged character in the comics.
 Though originating as a supervillain, Harley, much like Catwoman, has been gradually developed as an antiheroine in later comic storylines.
-She has appeared in numerous adaptations of DC Comics storylines, being voiced by Arleen Sorkin in the DC Animated Universe and other actresses such as Tara Strong and Kaley Cuoco in the adult animated series based on the character.
+She has appeared in numerous adaptations of DC Comics storylines, being voiced by Arleen Sorkin in the DC Animated Universe (DCAU) and other actresses such as Tara Strong and Kaley Cuoco in the adult animated series based on the character.

-Australian actress Margot Robbie was cast to portray Harley Quinn in the DC Extended Universe, beginning with Suicide Squad, first being offered the role in October 2014.
+Australian actress Margot Robbie was cast to portray Harley Quinn in the DC Extended Universe (DCEU), beginning with 2016's Suicide Squad, first being offered the role in October 2014.
 Robbie stated that it took three hours to prepare her hair, makeup and costume for the role and "at least 45 minutes" to take it off.
 In addition, Joker actor Jared Leto surprised Robbie by gifting her a black rat during filming.
 Despite her initial shock, Robbie kept the rat as a pet, according to Amanda Waller actress Viola Davis.

-Following the financial success of the film, Warner Bros. announced a female-centered spinoff of the film which would eventually become Birds of Prey, with Robbie reprising her role for that film and serving as a producer.
+Following the financial success of the film, Warner Bros. announced a female-centered spinoff of the film which would eventually become 2020's Birds of Prey, with Robbie reprising her role for that film and serving as a producer.
 Robbie had pitched the film to Warner Bros. in 2015 as "an R-rated girl gang film including Harley, because I was like, 'Harley needs friends.'
 Harley loves interacting with people, so don't ever make her do a standalone film."
 Robbie felt it was important for the film to have a female director.
 While Warner Bros. and DC Films had various other Harley Quinn-oriented films in development, Birds of Prey was the only one with whose development Robbie was directly involved.

 Robbie reprised her role as Harley Quinn in 2021's The Suicide Squad, a standalone sequel to the 2016 film.
 She was one of four actors from the original film to reprise their roles.